robbiedhickey/civ6-slack-notifier/README.md

 ## Optional Enhancements

 If you want to include @ mentions in your turn notifications, you can also add a `USER_MAP_JSON` environment variable.
 It expects a parseable JSON string, you can see an example in the provided `.env.sample` file.
-You can find a user's slack userId with the steps in [this article](https://moshfeu.medium.com/how-to-find-my-member-id-in-slack-workspace-d4bba942e38c)
+The JSON is just a map of `civ vi user`->`slackUserId`.
+You can find a user's slackUserId with the steps in [this article](https://moshfeu.medium.com/how-to-find-my-member-id-in-slack-workspace-d4bba942e38c)